findonflow/find/integrating.md

 # How to integrate with .find

-We advice anybody that is integrating to contact us in [discord in the technical channel](https://discord.gg/8a27XMx8Zp)
+We advice anybody who is integrating to contact us in [discord in the technical channel](https://discord.gg/8a27XMx8Zp)

 ## Resolving names <> addresses